awthomp/Persimmon/docs/src/eval_form.md

 Tasks
 -----

-For the first task you will create a small pipeline using persimmon blocks.
+For the first task you will create a small pipeline using whitewater blocks.

-* Execute `Persimmon.exe`, spawn a *"Read csv"* block from the **Input/Output** tab and using the file dialog locate the **iris.csv** file you have downloaded earlier.
+* Execute `Whitewater.exe`, spawn a *"Read csv"* block from the **Input/Output** tab and using the file dialog locate the **iris.csv** file you have downloaded earlier.
 * Spawn a classificator block from the **Classificators** tab (any will